 On the other hand the Hebrew word for myrtle (Hadas) is the root of the name Hadassah which which was Queen Esther’s name before she changed it to hide her faith.
 Given the constant Iranian threats against Israel, that use of Myrtus could obviously indicate a Jewish or Israeli involvement.

 Since Iran is the modern day Persia (where the Purim Heroes Queen Esther and her uncle Mordecai lived), and the computer virus was meant to stop the destruction of millions of Jews in Israel, this may have been message from Israel, something used just to confuse, or maybe something put in the virus just to make the paranoid Iranians even more nervous.
+And there was a second hint of the viruses origin (keel reading).

 Don’t look for Israel to ever confirm the story; they never comment on any defense action even the ones that they had been accused of but had nothing to do with.